Are you a fan of new year’s resolutions?

 If your home doesn’t inspire feelings of peace, it’s definitely time to lose some material possessions.
 You will feel a lot better for it.
 Check out Marie Kondo’s ridiculously popular book The Life-Changing Magic of Tidying Up for some serious inspiration… and get decluttering!

 If the idea of a mega-organized life (and an adorable visual representation of it to boot) makes you weak at the knees, you probably already know that bullet journaling is for you.
 But maybe you’ve put off giving it a go because the whole #bujo world is a little bit daunting?
 Well, this is your year to finally give it a fair go!
 There are heaps of small ways to get started.
 Just hit up a search term like “bullet journaling lay-outs for beginners” on Pinterest for some simple ideas, and build on your journal from there!
 Kat also wrote a nifty guide on how to get started with bullet journaling and it’s been one of our most popular articles!

 3. Start and end your day with a solid routine

 Routines make the world go around, I’m tellin’ ya.
 Absolutely everybody (everybody, everybody) can benefit from a decent routine.
 Morning routines are particularly motivating as they really start your day off on the right foot.
 But night time routines are equally important, as a means of properly winding down and getting a rejuvenating sleep.
 We have some great ideas right here on the blog.
 Tahlia shared her healthy morning routine ideas with us (another one of our most popular articles of all time!) and Kat shared her tips for starting each day with meaning.
-Ash has got us covered on the night time routine with her tips for unwinding for a restful sleep (and it’s just three easy tips, making it achievable for even the most time-poor of us!).
+And this guide to creating a relaxing night time routine is sure to help you wind down properly and get a better sleep.

 4. Take care of yourself